 CFS isn’t just for nonstructural interior walls.
 These projects demonstrate that CFS is an ideal material for roof trusses, wall panels, and floor joists, as well.
 Learn more about CFS roof trusses by downloading our eBook, The Endless Possibilities of Cold Formed Steel Applications.

-If you have additional questions about constructing with Cold Formed Steel and Adopting the FRAMECAD System book a consultation with one of Cold Formed Steel Experts and start discovering the Way the World Constructs.
+If you have additional questions about constructing with cold formed steel and adopting the FRAMECAD System book a consultation with one of Experts.